What is Social Marketing?

 Many coral reef conservation and management agencies commonly use information-intensive outreach approaches when trying to achieve behavior change.
 This type of outreach is a familiar method and is favored by organizations that place value on outputs (number of brochures distributed) rather than outcomes (number of people changing a specific behavior).
 While education, regulations and advertising can be effective at creating public awareness and changing attitudes, behavior change does not always occur as a result of these approaches.
 It is necessary to do more to change behavior.

 The effective use of social marketing can help a manager change behavior; it can help to reach and sustain conservation goals and generate actions to protect coral reefs.
 It can also help achieve a sustainable market transformation, which in turn can lead to improved management of resources, increased management efficiency, and more receptive stakeholders.
-Examples of successful social marketing campaigns on issues relevant to coral reef managers and reef dependent communities include:
+See the below examples from Rare of successful social marketing campaigns on issues relevant to coral reef managers and reef dependent communities.

 - Changing the way fishers harvest lobsters and observe size limits, Abaco Island, Bahamas

 - Changing the way people fish in one of the largest coral reef systems in the world, Andavadoaka Coast, Madagascar